ThisIsNoahEvans/DuuxAPI/README.md

-# DuuxAPI
+# Duux Fan API
-Duux API reverse-engineered &amp; written in Go
+Duux Fan API reverse-engineered & written in Go

+Reversed from the iOS app.
+Tested on a Whisper Flex model.